- Captain Albert's Website and Blog -

 It seems that there were at least 4 children:

-H.H Augspurg (who also went to sea but with the Netherland Line but later settled in San Francisco after having married an A. MacCormack)
+H.H Augspurg (who also went to sea but with the Netherland Line and later settled in San Francisco after having married an A. MacCormack)

 Th.
 Augspurg (who also went into the cigar and cigarette business)